ProarchwasTaken/tld_remedy/README.md

 only seems to occur during startup, and there has been no confirmed case of it happening during gameplay.
 The only known fix for this is to just keep closing and running the game until it works.

+# MacOS Warning
+I have no intentions to maintain an MacOS version of the game.
+Mostly don't really have access to the proper MacOS envioroment to test of game on, nor do I have motivation to set something like that up on my non-mac laptop.

+The game can be compiled for MacOS thanks to a recent contributor though, but don't be surprised if there are any issues.